How to Get a Building Permit: Don’t Renovate Without It!

-How to get a building permit is one of those things you’ll need to learn when you renovate your home.
+How to get a building permit is one of those things you’ll need to learn when you you do a home remodel in Everett.
 That’s right – even though you own your house, you still need to get permits for structural changes, to ensure that your changes will be “up to code”, as they say.

 Before you start grumbling about all this paperwork, keep in mind that the permitting process is put in place by the government to keep you and your family safe.
 Building permits ensure that your home meets important requirements that minimize fire hazards, structural failure, electrical shock, and other potential health and safety risks.